 - Attend philosophy conferences as part of the Central Valley Philosophical Association

 - Flexible second major to add to another major

-Philosophy is cross-disciplinary in scope, drawing upon faculty and courses in all divisions of the college, and preparing you for diverse career options.
-Our graduates possess the critical thinking skills that in high demand in today’s evolving job market.
-You’ll be prepared for careers in data management and analysis, writing and ministry, as well as graduate study in theology, religious studies and many more.
+Philosophy is cross-disciplinary in scope, drawing upon faculty and courses in many divisions of the university and preparing you for diverse career options.
+Our graduates possess the critical thinking skills in high demand in today’s evolving job market and are well equipped to enter a variety of graduate programs and careers, traditionally scoring higher than all other majors in graduate school placement exams.
+Philosophy is also a top degree for entering law school and medical school.
+You’ll also be prepared for careers or graduate study in competitive business programs, theology and ministry, communication and tech industries, analytics, teaching, and many more.

 In order to obtain a bachelor’s degree from Fresno Pacific University, students must complete at least 120 units.
 Along with completing all required courses in their selected area of study, general education requirements must be met by all graduates.
 See the general education summary in the undergraduate academic catalog for more information.